All GLP-1 medications from licensed 503A pharmacies Browse Products

 How Effective Is Mounjaro for Weight Loss?

 Mounjaro produces an average body weight reduction of 20.9% at the 15 mg dose over 72 weeks, based on SURMOUNT-1 trial data published in the New England Journal of Medicine.
-This is the same active ingredient (tirzepatide) and the same clinical data that supports Zepbound.
+This is compounded formulations of the active ingredient (tirzepatide) and the same clinical data that supports Zepbound.
 The only difference is the FDA indication: Mounjaro is approved for type 2 diabetes, while Zepbound is approved for chronic weight management.

 In the SURPASS trial program (Mounjaro's diabetes-focused trials), tirzepatide also demonstrated significant weight loss alongside blood sugar improvements.
 SURPASS-1 through SURPASS-5 showed consistent A1C reductions of 1.8 to 2.4 percentage points along with body weight reductions of 12 to 15% in patients with type 2 diabetes.